 It is the responsibility of students who plan to transfer to other institutions to acquaint themselves with the requirements of the selected institution.
-Institutions of higher learning vary in the nature and number of credits that are acceptable, and it is at the discretion of that institution to accept previous experience at ABC.
+Institutions of higher learning vary in the number and nature of credits that are acceptable, and it is at the discretion of that institution to accept previous experience at ABC.